dag-hammarskjold-library/gdoc-api/.github/ISSUE_TEMPLATE/create-new-release.md

 - [ ] Create a new branch from main
 - [ ] In the new branch, bump the version in setup.py to the new production version
 - [ ] Create a new tag from the branch, named by the version
-- [ ] Create a new release form the tag
+- [ ] Create a new release from the tag
+- [ ] Ensure that the workflow triggered by the release completes succesfully
 - [ ] Issue a PR updating the main branch version to the new dev version (`<version>.dev`) in setup.py, closing this issue